Blog

 An essential element of your supplier diversity program is a policy outlining what the program is, who it includes, what the program goals are, and how you will achieve those goals.
 This differs from a supporting statement, which is a public-facing statement from a CEO or president expressing the company’s intention to be inclusive.
 The supplier diversity policy is strategic.
 It provides internal guidance for your supplier diversity team, encourages buy-in from stakeholders, builds public awareness of your program, and establishes expectations for suppliers.

 Your supplier diversity policy should be comprehensive, but it doesn’t need to be a novel.
 It is a living document, updated regularly to reflect your changing goals and maturing supplier diversity program.
-Post this policy on your website and/or your supplier registration portal so it is easy to access internally and externally.
+Before posting this policy on your website and/or your supplier registration portal, ensure your organization is fully ready—meaning you have internal alignment, clear policies, and identified suppliers—so you can communicate and implement the program successfully.

 Here are some suggestions for how to craft your supplier diversity policy and what should be included to follow supplier diversity best practices.